bouffalolab/bl_docs/BL616_RM/en/RST/DAC.rst

 DAC conversion
 --------------

-CPU mode
+CPU mode in independent mode
-*********
+***********
-Use the CPU method to perform data conversion, taking the simultaneous conversion of channel A and channel B as an example, the configuration process is as follows:
+In the independent mode, the CPU is used to carry the data for conversion.
+Taking the simultaneous conversion of channel A and channel B as an example, the configuration process is as follows:

-1. Set the DAC clock: write the value of the corresponding dig_clk_src_sel bit in the register dig_clk_cfg0 to 1, that is, select xclk as the DAC clock source
+1. Set the DAC clock: write 1 to the corresponding bit value of dig_clk_src_sel in the register dig_clk_cfg0, that is, select xclk as the DAC clock source
+2. Write 0 to the corresponding gpdac_ana_clk_sel, gpdac_dat_chb_sel and gpdac_dat_cha_sel bits in register dac_cfg0, the data and clock come from itself, and work in independent mode.
-2. Set the clock frequency division factor: the user sets the value of the dig_512k_div bit corresponding to the register dig_clk_cfg0 and the gpdac_mode bit corresponding to the register gpdac_config according to the requirements
+3. Set the clock frequency division factor: the user sets the value of the dig_512k_div bit corresponding to the register dig_clk_cfg0 and the gpdac_mode bit corresponding to the register gpdac_config according to the needs
-3. Initialize the GPIO pins of the A and B channels
+4. Initialize the GPIO pins of A and B channels
-4. Initialize and enable DAC channel A and channel B
+5. Initialize and enable DAC A channel and B channel
-5. Write the data to be converted into the corresponding gpdac_a_data and gpdac_b_data bits in register dac_cfg3 to complete the data conversion
+6. Write the data to be converted into the corresponding gpdac_a_data and gpdac_b_data bits in the register dac_cfg3 to complete the data conversion

-DMA method
-*********
+DMA mode in independent mode
+***********
 Each DAC channel has DMA capability.
-Taking channel A using DMA for data conversion as an example, the configuration process is as follows:
+Taking channel A as an example for data conversion using DMA, the configuration process is as follows:

-1. Set the DAC clock: write the value of the corresponding dig_clk_src_sel bit in the register dig_clk_cfg0 to 1, that is, select xclk as the DAC clock source
+1. Set the DAC clock: write 1 to the corresponding bit value of dig_clk_src_sel in the register dig_clk_cfg0, that is, select xclk as the DAC clock source
+2. Write 0 to the corresponding gpdac_ana_clk_sel and gpdac_dat_cha_sel bits in the register dac_cfg0, the data and clock come from itself, and work in independent mode.
-2. Set the clock frequency division factor: the user sets the value of the dig_512k_div bit corresponding to the register dig_clk_cfg0 and the gpdac_mode bit corresponding to the register gpdac_config according to the requirements
+3. Set the clock frequency division factor: the user sets the value of the dig_512k_div bit corresponding to the register dig_clk_cfg0 and the gpdac_mode bit corresponding to the register gpdac_config according to the needs
-3. Initialize the GPIO pins of the A channel
+4. Initialize the GPIO pin of channel A as analog multiplexing
-4. Initialize and enable the DAC A channel
+5. Initialize and enable DAC A channel
-5. Initialize and enable the DMA channel: set the DMA transfer data width, source address, destination address and data transfer length, etc.
+6. Initialize and enable the DMA channel: set the DMA transfer data width, source address, destination address and data transfer length, etc.
-6. Enable DAC DMA mode: write 1 to the corresponding bit value of gpdac_dma_tx_en in register gpdac_dma_config
+7. Enable DAC DMA mode: write 1 to the corresponding gpdac_dma_tx_en bit value in register gpdac_dma_config
-7. Write the data to be converted into the register gpdac_dma_wdata, and act on the A or B channel according to different data formats to complete the data conversion
+8. Write the data to be converted into the register gpdac_dma_wdata, and act on the A or B channel according to different data formats to complete the data conversion

+Combined mode as analog output of AudioDAC
+***********
+When the DAC digital-to-analog converter is used as the analog signal output of AudioDAC, it can directly output audio analog signal to play music.
+Taking dual-channel differential mode as an example, the configuration process is as follows:

+1. Write 1 to the corresponding gpdac_ana_clk_sel, gpdac_dat_chb_sel and gpdac_dat_cha_sel bits in the register dac_cfg0, the data and clock come from AudioDAC, and work in the combined mode.
+2. Initialize and enable the A and B channels, and configure the corresponding pins as analog alternate functions.
+3. Initialize the AudioDAC module and set it to GPDAC output mode, see AudioDAC chapter for details.
+4. Start AudioDAC, start playing audio data, and DAC will start converting synchronously.

 .. only:: html